m3rryqold/EpicNFTs/README.md

 # Basic Sample Hardhat Project

+(The smart contracts are deployed on the blockchain.
+To run this project locally, jump into the front end folder and follow the instructions.)

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: